British Scooter Endurance Club

 Communication between team and rider

-Communication with rider is by pit board only.
+Communication with rider is by pit board only or jumping up and down waving your arms about.

 Radio communication is not allowed.